 Caramoor favorite and esteemed scholar Richard Kogan returns to continue his series diving into the Mind & Music of the composers and musicians whose works we know and love but whose minds tell us a deeper story.
 Marking Leonard Bernstein’s centenary, Dr. Kogan, a Juilliard-trained pianist, will combine his lecture with performance examples that are as relevant as they are technically masterful.

 Richard Kogan has a distinguished career both as a concert pianist and as a psychiatrist.
-He has been praised for his “eloquent, compelling, and exquisite playing” by The New York Times, and The Boston Globe wrote that “Kogan has somehow managed to excel at the world’s two most demanding professions.”
-He has gained renown for his lectures and recitals that explore the role of music in healing and the influence of psychological factors on the creative output of composers such as Mozart, Beethoven, Chopin, Schumann, Tchaikovsky, George Gershwin, and Leonard Bernstein.
+Clinical Professor of Psychiatry at Weill Cornell Medical College and Artistic Director of the Weill Cornell Music and Medicine Program, he has been praised for his “eloquent, compelling, and exquisite playing” by The New York Times, and the The Boston Globe wrote that “Kogan has somehow managed to excel at the world’s two most demanding professions.”

-Kogan is a graduate of the Juilliard School of Music Pre-College, Harvard College, and Harvard Medical School.
-He completed a psychiatry residency and an academic fellowship at NYU.
-He has a private practice of psychiatry in New York City and is affiliated with Weill Cornell Medical College as co-director of its Human Sexuality Program.
-He is also co-chairman of the recently established Weill Cornell Music/Medicine Initiative.
+Dr. Kogan is a graduate of the Juilliard School of Music Pre-college, Harvard College, and Harvard Medical School.
+He completed a psychiatry residency and fellowship at NYU.
+He has a private practice of psychiatry in New York City.